suitproject/suit-lightcurve-tutorial/README.md

-# Analyzing a Solar Flare with SUIT Data: Light Curve Tutorial
+# Analysing a Solar Flare with SUIT Data: Light Curve Tutorial

-This tutorial guides you through the process of analyzing a solar flare using multi-wavelength data from the Solar Ultraviolet Imaging Telescope (SUIT).
+This tutorial guides you through the process of analysing a solar flare using multi-wavelength data from the Solar Ultraviolet Imaging Telescope (SUIT).
 We will start with raw FITS files, perform crucial pre-processing steps like exposure normalization and image co-alignment, and finally generate and plot light curves for the flare from a defined region of interest.

 The primary steps in this workflow are:
 1.  **Setup**: Importing necessary libraries.